 where ρt(λ) is the spectral surface reflectance and R(λ) is the sensor relative spectral response (RSR) for a particular band.
 Without knowledge of the surface reflectance spectra, it is not possible to completely calibrate for this effect.
 However, for real world surface reflectances it can often be shown that the relationship between the band averaged values for different sensors is approximately linear (Gao et al. 2013; Jiang and Li 2009).
 This means the relationship between surface reflectance and sensor measurement remains approximately linear even when the sensor spectral response is considered.
-We therefore approximate the effect of sensor spectral responses as a locally linear relationship that is lumped into the linear model of Equation (5).
+We therefore approximate the effect of sensor spectral responses as a locally linear relationship that is incorporated into the linear model of Equation (5).
 This approximation is supported by simulations for the case study sensors in Section 2.6.
-Similar simulations should be conducted to verify linearity when applying the proposed method to other sensors.
-One can expect that as the RSR effect deviates further from linearity, its contribution to the final surface reflectance error will increase.

 Surface Reflectance Homogenisation